 Thank you so much for taking the time to answer a couple of questions, José.
 First of all, please help us to learn more about you.
 What’s the most exciting part of your role as a Grape Geneticist?
 What keeps you up at night and motivates you on a daily basis?

 The most exciting part is when genetics meets history.
 For example, when I discovered the natural parents of the old Valais variety Rouge du Pays, today called Cornalin: they are Petit Rouge and Mayolet, both ancient varieties from the neighbouring Aosta Valley.
 It is therefore logical to suggest that Cornalin (historically called Rouge du Pays) was introduced from Aosta Valley, where it has today disappeared, to Valais several centuries ago.
 The variety most likely followed the Via Francigena, a Roman route crossing the Grand St. Bernard pass, where the monks at the hospice have been involved in viticulture both in Aosta Valley and in Valais since more than a millennium.

 What motivates me?
 Understanding the family trees of all the grapes in the world, as well as tasting wine from varieties that I don’t know yet.
 I made a rough count and I think I have tasted more than 500 so far.

 I read that around 50 indigenous varieties have been identified.
-What are the indigenous varieties in Switzerland you would encourage first-time visitors and people who are new to Swiss wine to seek out; why?
+What Swiss grapes would you encourage first-time visitors and people who are new to Swiss wine to seek out?
+And why?

 Definitely Petite Arvine from Valais, this is the most spectacular grape variety, with unique aromas of mango, rhubarb, passion fruit, and a tangy, refreshing and vibrating acidity.
 Petite Arvine leaves no one indifferent, contrary to Chasselas that can seem too subtle, delicate or even neutral for new tasters.